-In October 2016, Quantum Spatial (QSI) was contracted by Headwaters Corporation to collect topobathymetric Light Detection and Ranging (LiDAR) data and digital imagery in the fall of 2016 for the Platte River site in Nebraska.
-The collected digital imagery was provided to Headwater's Corporation on December 6th, 2016; this report accompanies the delivered topobathymetric LiDAR data.
-Traditional near-infrared (NIR) LiDAR was fully integrated with green wavelength return data (bathymetric LiDAR), in order to provide seamless and complete project mapping.
+In 2016, Quantum Spatial (QSI) was contracted by Headwaters Corporation as part of an ongoing project (P16-009: 2016-2019 Annual LiDAR and Aerial Photography), to collect topobathymetric Light Detection and Ranging (LiDAR) data in the fall of 2017 for the Platte River site in Nebraska.
+The collected digital imagery was provided to Headwater's Corporation on November 28th, 2017; this report accompanies the delivered topobathymetric LiDAR data.
+Traditional near-infrared (NIR) LiDAR was fully integrated with green wavelength return data (bathymetric LiDAR) in order to provide seamless and complete project mapping.
 Data were collected to aid Headwaters Corporation in assessing the geophysical properties of the study area to support the Platte River Recovery Implementation Program, which aims to enhance, restore, and protect habitat for the Whooping Crane, Least Tern, Piping Plover, and Pallid Sturgeon species within the project area.

-Documented herein are contract specifications, data acquisition procedures, processing methods, and analysis of the final dataset including LiDAR accuracy and density.
+This report accompanies the delivered topobathymetric LiDAR data, and documents contract specifications, data acquisition procedures, processing methods, and analysis of the final dataset including LiDAR accuracy and density.
 Acquisition dates and acreage are shown in Table 1, a complete list of contracted deliverables provided to Headwaters Corporation is shown in Table 2, and the project extent is shown in Figure 1.